mvolkmann/blog/src/smalltalk/50-databases.md

 If it outputs a different directory, you will need to uninstall Homebrew and reinstall it.

-Unistalling Homebrew will delete all the libraries you have already installed.
+Uninstalling Homebrew will delete all the libraries you have already installed.
 Enter `brew list` before uninstalling Homebrew to get a list of the currently installed packages so they can be reinstalled after Homebrew is installed again.